-Thinking about trying cloth diapers, or switching from disposables?
-Though it may seem like a lot to take in, cloth diapering can be fairly simple and easy to do . . . as long as you’re set up for success.
-Like any new endeavour, you should be prepared with all the materials you need before you start, and that’s where this list comes in.
-Keep reading for 6 essentials you’ll need as a cloth diapering newbie, then test them out and comment about how it went!
+Thinking about trying cloth diapers or switching from disposables?
+Though it may seem like a lot to take in, cloth diapering can be fairly simple and easy to do . . . as long as you are set up for success.
+Like any new endeavor, you should be prepared with all the materials you need before you start, and that's where this list comes in.
+Keep reading for 6 essentials you'll need as a cloth diapering newbie, then test them out and comment about how it went!

 Selecting your cloth diapers may take some time and research.
-There are many styles to choose from, but try a few different styles that seem appealing to you and then invest in an entire “stash.”
+There are many styles to choose from, but try a few different styles that seem appealing to you and then invest in an entire "stash."
 A great way to try different styles is to find a local cloth diapering group and purchase diapers second-hand.
-You can easily do a deep cleaning and sun-dry if you are concerned about using something that’s been used already.
-Cloth Diaper Trader, Cloth Diaper Buy and Sell and Diaper Swappers are popular sites for buying, selling and trading cloth diapers.
+You can easily do a deep cleaning and sun-dry if you are concerned about using something that's been used already.
+Cloth Diaper Trader and Facebook cloth diaper buy and sell groups are popular options for buying, selling and trading cloth diapers.

 Wet Bags or Pail Liner

 A container to store the dirty diapers until it’s time for diaper laundry is a must.
 Some people prefer a trash can or plastic hamper with a pail liner inside, but you may choose to use a wet bag at home or when you go out.
 Whether you choose a large wet bag or a pail liner, they should have a PUL (a laminated fabric that makes diapers waterproof) layer to prevent leaks.